DouweHorsthuis/Active-and-passive-inhibition-experiment-Cued-BOSS/README.md

  trigger is right on the stimulus - absolutley 0 jitter. always run on a 60hz screen while making sure that the presentation settings are on 1280X1024X32 (60Hz) and that the screen is duplicated use cued_boss_64_ConfigFile_512hz.cfg config file from ActiView so that it saves/pauses automatic

+ If you want to use this paradigm, please contact douwehorsthuis@gmail.com for more info including the stimuli.